MaxHalford/eaopt/README.md

 1. Generate random solutions.
 2. Evaluate the solutions.
 3. Sort the solutions according to their evaluation score.
-4. Select parents for breeding.
-5. Apply [crossover](http://www.wikiwand.com/en/Crossover_(genetic_algorithm)) to generate new solutions.
-6. [Mutate](https://www.wikiwand.com/en/Mutation_(genetic_algorithm)) the newly generated solutions.
+4. Apply genetic operators following a model.
-7. Repeat from step 2 until satisfied.
+5. Repeat from step 2 until satisfied.

 Genetic algorithms can be applied to many problems, the only variable being the problem itself.
 Indeed, the underlying structure does not have to change between problems.
 With this in mind, `gago` has been built to be applicable to many problems without having to re-write boilerplate code.